All pages

 What these mean...

-Deg*100 (SMALLINT) -- you take the lat/lng, multiply by 100, round, and store into a SMALLINT.
+Deg*100 () -- you take the lat/lng, multiply by 100, round, and store into a SMALLINT.
 That will take 2 bytes for each dimension, for a total of 4 bytes.
 Two items might be 1570 meters apart, but register as having the same latitude and longitude.

-DECIMAL(4,2) for latitude and DECIMAL(5,2) for longitude will take 2+3 bytes and have no better resolution than Deg*100.
+for latitude and DECIMAL(5,2) for longitude will take 2+3 bytes and have no better resolution than Deg*100.

 SMALLINT scaled -- Convert latitude into a SMALLINT SIGNED by doing (degrees / 90 * 32767) and rounding; longitude by (degrees / 180 * 32767).

-FLOAT has 24 significant bits; DOUBLE has 53.
+has 24 significant bits; has 53.
 (They don't work with PARTITIONing but are included for completeness.
 Often people use DOUBLE without realizing how much an overkill it is, and how much space it takes.)

-Sure, you could do DEG1000 and other "in between" cases, but there is no advantage.
-DEG1000 takes as much space as DEG*10000, but has less resolution.
+Sure, you could do DEG_1000 and other "in between" cases, but there is no advantage.
+DEG_1000 takes as much space as DEG*10000, but has less resolution.

 So, go down the list to see how much resolution you need, then pick an encoding you are comfortable with.
 However, since we are about to use latitude as a "partition key", it must be limited to one of the INTs.
-For the sample code, I will use Deg*10000 (MEDIUMINT).
+For the sample code, I will use Deg*10000 ().

 GCDist -- compute "great circle distance"